PhD Agnieszka Tomas

 Project financing: SONATA 14 NCN competition

 Current progress: the bespoke project database has been designed and is now live.
-Data entry is currently focused on the main publications of the site.
+The majority of the data available from the main publications of the site has now been entered and the focus has moved to checking through the annual excavation reports issued by the Archaeological Society at Athens.
 Here is an example of a catalogue entry:

 PhD Stephanie Aulsebrook